Rahul detained during Cong protest against Sonia's questioning by ED | Politics

 Congress leader Rahul Gandhi and several other party MPs were detained by police at Vijay Chowk here on Tuesday after they staged a protest against party chief Sonia Gandhi's questioning by the Enforcement Directorate.

-This is the second day of the Congress president's questioning by the ED in a money-laundering case pertaining to the National Herald-Associated Journals Limited case.
-She was earlier questioned by the agency on Thursday.
+This is the second round of questioning in a money-laundering case pertaining to the National Herald-Associated Journals Limited case.
+Sonia Gandhi was earlier questioned by the agency on Thursday and has now been called again on Wednesday.

-Rahul Gandhi was put in a police bus but officials did not disclose where he was being taken to.
-The other Congress MPs were detained and taken away in separate police buses.
+Rahul Gandhi was put in a police bus and other party MPs were detained too and taken away in separate police buses.
+They were later released after seven hours of detention.

 ''India is a police state, Modi is a king,'' Rahul Gandhi said.